 - Select Additional content settings, and then Ads.

-- Turn on Block ads on sites that show intrusive or misleading ads.
+- Turn off Block ads on sites that show intrusive or misleading ads.

-Firefox doesn’t have a native ad-blocker.
-However, it does have several built-in options to block various kinds of trackers, cookies, fingerprinting, and more.
+Firefox doesn’t have a native ad blocker.
+However, it does have several built-in options like strict tracking protection, which may result in some blocked ads.
 To access these settings:

 - Open Firefox.

-- Click the browser menu (it looks like three stacked lines), and click Settings.
+- Click the “≡” menu bar, and click Settings.

 - Click the Privacy & Security header.

 - Select Standard, Strict, or Custom mode depending on your preferences.